Ryanair Group has reported an 88% drop in passenger figures for January.

-Earlier, Ryanair said it carried a total of 1.8 million passengers in May of this year, up from 0.07 million the same time last year when tight Covid-19 lockdowns were in operation.
+The airline said it carried a total of 1.3 million passengers last month, down from 10.8 million the same time last year.

 It said it operated about 15% of its normal January schedule with a 69% load factor.

 Ryanair also today dismissed what it called "false claims" made by the Irish Travel Agents Association about travel agent refunds.

 In a statement, the airline said it has not dealt with travel agents for over 20 years and does not permit travel agents or other unauthorised third parties to make bookings on Ryanair.com.
 It added that any such travel agent bookings are in breach of its terms and conditions.

 It said that all customers who booked directly with Ryanair and who have requested a refund have received it.

 "There is no backlog of consumer refunds in Ryanair," it added.

 But it said that a small number of passengers who booked through travel agents have not and will not receive refunds unless they request their refund by filling in the Customer Verification Form on the Ryanair website.

 Ryanair said it will route any refund directly to the consumer rather than via the travel agents.